Types of real estate gifts

 Charitable remainder unitrust

 Susan, 60, is not an ASU graduate but has enjoyed the arts at ASU Gammage for decades.
-She wants to make a gift to the ASU Foundation to help ASU Gammage.
+She wants to make a gift to the ASU Foundation for a New American University to help ASU Gammage.
 Susan inherited a warehouse building from her parents a decade ago and the maintenance and upkeep of the warehouse has been time intensive and a cost burden.
 Her real estate broker had been unsuccessful in trying to sell the warehouse for years.
 She is now planning her retirement strategy and no longer wants to have to manage this warehouse and worry about keeping it leased.
-Her broker suggests she work with the ASU Foundation to transfer her warehouse into a 6% charitable remainder unitrust with annual lifetime payments to her.
+Her broker suggests she work with the ASU Foundation for a New American University to transfer her warehouse into a 6% charitable remainder unitrust with annual lifetime payments to her.
 The value of the property is $250,000.
 Subsequent to the sale of the warehouse, Susan begins to receive quarterly payments based on the net proceeds of the sale.
 In addition to the recurring income she receives, she is eligible for a federal income tax charitable deduction of $81,305 in the year she creates and funds the trust.
 This deduction saves Susan $22,765 in her 28 percent tax bracket.
 Now, without the responsibilities of real estate ownership, each time Susan attends an event at ASU Gammage, she takes pride in knowing she had a part in Gammage’s continued legacy.

 Retained life estate